ptdolan/CirQuestDSV/README.md

 2. "AnnotAnalysis.R".
 This program reads a directory of annotated files and combines them to generate frequency plots, trajectory plots, it also performs dimension reduction analysis and outputs a number of useful output files.

-with R installed:
-	in command line:
+with R installed, in command line:
+"""
 Rscript ./path/to/AnnotAnalysis.R ./pathto/q20annots/

 or:
-		R
+> R
 then, in R:
-		source("./path/to/AnnotAnalysis.R","./pathto/q20annots/)
+> source("./path/to/AnnotAnalysis.R","./pathto/q20annots/)
+"""
 _-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-